-State Competition deadlines are posted each year on the state website page: http://4h.ucanr.edu/Resources/Members/RecordBook/RBCompetition/
+See the annual Record Book Evaluation Process form for specific information, found at: http://4h.ucanr.edu/Resources/Members/RecordBook/RBCompetition/

 Please do not make any changes to the forms, formatting or requirements outlined in this manual.
 Inaccurate forms are reasons for disqualification from competition.
 Formatting differences between the paper forms and forms in the Online Record Book are expected and acceptable.
 The 4-H Online Record Book (ORB) is the Record Book of choice.
 All ORB default print features are acceptable for all levels of competition.